Parkinson’s Hand Test

 When is it best to use this Parkinson's Hand Test template?

 Before you even decide to start using our Parkinson’s Hand Test template, you must first determine if the patient is eligible for Parkinson’s Disease diagnostic tests.
-In order for them to be eligible, they must exhibit the following symptoms:
+To be eligible, they must exhibit the following motor symptoms that indicate early Parkinson's disease:

 • Bradykinesia (the slowness of movement), which is what these hand tests are designed to check

-• If they are having trouble balancing, or if they have fallen and are now prone to falling as a result
+• Trouble balancing, or if they have fallen and are now prone to falling as a result

-• If they have tremors in their limbs even while they’re at rest
+• Tremors in their limbs even while they’re at rest

-• If there is rigidity in their arms, legs, and/or trunk
+• Rigidity in their arms, legs, and/or trunk

 If they have signs of Bradykinesia, that’s the best time to whip out a copy of our Parkinson’s Hand Test template and conduct hand tests for Parkinson’s.